AnicetNgrt/flore1/README.md

 ##### Type:
 tuple
 ##### Description:
+A tuple composed with:
-A tuple composed with (a) a function called play which changes the Flipbook's sprite's texture accordingly to the Flipbook's Refresh'
+- (a): A function called play which changes the Flipbook's sprite's texture at some rate function of the Flipbook's Refresh and the Flipbook's frame rate goal.
+- (b):

 ## <a name="refresh"></a>Refresh [class](#classes)